lucaspoffo/renet/README.md

 Provides the following features:

 - Client/Server connection management
-- Authentication and encryption, checkout [renetcode](https://github.com/lucaspoffo/renet/tree/master/renetcode)
+- Message based communication using channels, they can have different garantees:
-- Multiple types of channels:
+    - ReliableOrdered: garantee of message delivery and order
-    - Reliable: garantee delivery of all messages
+    - ReliableUnordered: garantee of message delivery but not order
-    - Unreliable: messages that don't require any garantee of delivery or ordering
+    - Unreliable: no garantee of message delivery or order
 - Packet fragmention and reassembly
-- Transport layer customization
+- Authentication and encryption, using [renetcode](https://github.com/lucaspoffo/renet/tree/master/renetcode)
-    - Disable the default transport layer and integrate your own
+    - The transport layer can be customizable.
+The default transport can be disabled and replaced with a custom one

 Sections:
 * [Usage](#usage)